 Rule no. Wholesale charging rule Compliance statement 26 Small companies N/A 27 Subject to paragraphs 28, 29 and 30, relevant undertakers whose areas are wholly or mainly in England must set and publish their Wholesale Connection Charges as if: (a) those charges related to services in respect of household premises rather than non-household premises, and (b) the Charging Rules for New Connection Services (English Undertakers) applied to them.
-Compliant.
-The charges set out in our Charging Arrangements document also apply where a developer or a customer requests new connection services through a retailer of water supply and/or sewerage services, rather than directly.
-28 The obligation in paragraph 27 excludes the rules in paragraphs 44 to 46 of the Charging Rules for New Connection Services (English Undertakers).
-Compliant.
-As per Rule 27 Compliance statement.
-29 Relevant undertakers must publish their initial Wholesale Connection Charges in their Charging Arrangements by 1 June 2019.
-Compliant.
-We updated our Charging Arrangements document to the effect that the charges set out in the document also apply where a developer or a customer requests new connection services through a retailer of water supply and/or sewerage services, rather than directly.
-30 Thereafter, relevant undertakers must consult on their Wholesale Connection Charges at the same time as their charges under the Charging Rules for New Connection Services (English Undertakers), and must publish them in their Charging Arrangements.
-Compliant.
-The charges set out in our Charging Arrangements document also apply where a developer or a customer requests new connection services through a retailer of water supply and/or sewerage services, rather than directly.
-31 The provisions for Small Companies in paragraph 17 of the Charging Rules for New Connections Services (English Undertakers) apply in relation to Wholesale Connection Charges as they apply in relation to the charges covered by those rules.
+N/A for indicative charges 28 The obligation in paragraph 27 excludes the rules in paragraphs 44 to 46 of the Charging Rules for New Connection Services (English Undertakers).
+N/A for indicative charges 29 Relevant undertakers must publish their initial Wholesale Connection Charges in their Charging Arrangements by 1 June 2018.
+N/A for indicative charges 30 Thereafter, relevant undertakers must consult on their Wholesale Connection Charges at the same time as their charges under the Charging Rules for New Connection Services (English Undertakers), and must publish them in their Charging Arrangements.
+N/A for indicative charges 31 The provisions for Small Companies in paragraph 17 of the Charging Rules for New Connections Services (English Undertakers) apply in relation to Wholesale Connection Charges as they apply in relation to the charges covered by those rules.
 N/A

-Rule no. Wholesale charging rule Compliance statement Annex Information requirements A1 Assurance statements A1 Each undertaker should provide to the Water Services Regulation Authority an assurance statement from its Board of Directors and publish its statement no later than the time of publication of its final Wholesale Charges confirming that: Compliant.
-We have submitted our assurance statement to Ofwat and published it at the same time we published our wholesale charges. (a) the company complies with its legal obligations relating to the Wholesale Charges it has published; Compliant.
-Licence Condition B (compliance with price controls): KPMG LLP has provided assurance that our wholesale charges are compliant with the wholesale price controls.
-Licence Condition E (undue discrimination and undue preference): In some areas our cost allocation is necessarily based on assumption as opposed to actual data.
-Where assumptions have been used these have been verified by subject matter experts within the Company.
-Compliance in this area is subjective, and therefore cannot be stated absolutely. (b) the Board has assessed the effects of the new charges on water supply and sewerage licensees (as a whole or in groups) who are retailing wholesale services and on customers occupying Eligible Premises (as a whole or in groups) and approves the impact assessments and handling strategies developed in instances where bill increases for licensees (as a whole or in groups) who are retailing wholesale services and on customers occupying Eligible Premises (as a whole or in groups) exceed 5%; Compliant.
-On the basis of our impact assessment the Board took the decision to defer some wholesale water revenue to subsequent years in order to reduce the pressure on customer bills.
-It has also decided to retain the fixed non-household charge for water non-household customers, which the company had previously indicated it would discontinue.
-As a result of these steps no customers will experience a bill increase greater than 5%. (c) the company has appropriate systems and processes in place (including up-to-date models and data) to make sure that the information published about its Wholesale Charges is accurate; Compliant.
-Deloitte LLP provided assurance on the appropriateness of our systems and processes for the assurance of our 2018-19 wholesale charges, and our Head of Group Accounts has advised that there have been no material changes to those systems and processes that would affect the setting of indicative and final wholesale charges for 2021-22.
+Rule no. Wholesale charging rule Compliance statement Annex Information requirements A1 Assurance statements A1 Each undertaker should provide to the Water Services Regulation Authority an assurance statement from its Board of Directors and publish its statement no later than the time of publication of its final Wholesale Charges confirming that: N/A for indicative charges (a) the company complies with its legal obligations relating to the Wholesale Charges it has published; (b) the Board has assessed the effects of the new charges on water supply and sewerage licensees (as a whole or in groups) who are retailing wholesale services and on customers occupying Eligible Premises (as a whole or in groups) and approves the impact assessments and handling strategies developed in instances where bill increases for licensees (as a whole or in groups) who are retailing wholesale services and on customers occupying Eligible Premises (as a whole or in groups) exceed 5%; (c) the company has appropriate systems and processes in place (including up-to-date models and data) to make sure that the information published about its Wholesale Charges is accurate; (d) the company has consulted with relevant stakeholders in a timely and effective manner on its Wholesale Charges; and (e) where final Wholesale Charges are significantly different from the indicative Wholesale Charges published for the same period, the Board has considered the reasons why those changes occurred and has issued a statement explaining why those changes were not anticipated and/or mitigated.
+For these purposes, "indicative Wholesale Charges" means the information referred to in A3 below and charges are "significantly different" if a reasonable person would consider the changes to be material.